 c.
 1140 Gratian completes his compilation of canon law.
 He wrote "He is not a murderer who brings about abortion before the soul is in the body."
 He does not state when this happens.

 c.
 1200 In a court case known to history as Agnes' Appeal, Agnes of Lincolnshire, daughter of Saxi brought a case against John of Paris who, while she was in labour, dragged her by the feet and struck her with a pole so that she lost her baby.
 The defendant wanted a "wager of law" (i.e. a law) rather than a trial by battle.
 We have no record of the outcome.
-It was the earliest court case involving prenatal homicide in England in recorded history.
+It was the earliest recorder court case involving prenatal homicide in English history.

 1211 Pope Innocent III issues the first papal judgement regarding pre-natal life.
 He was asked to rule on a case where a priest playfully grabbed his pregnant girlfriend by the belt, causing a miscarriage.
 The pope responded that if the fetus was alive (re: animated) the priest could no longer say mass, but if the fetus was not alive (i.e. had a soul), he permitted to do so.